CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

-### Working with your virtual desktop
+# Working with your virtual desktop

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/EhuAYNLS90g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Once a virtual desktop has been created, each CSC project member can securely access it from their browser.

-### Access virtual desktop
+## Access virtual desktop

 When you log in to SD Desktop **Homepage**, you will be able to access your virtual computing environment from:

 * **Recent connections**.
 Click on your desktop's image (visible only if recently accessed).

 * **All connections**.
-Click on + next to the CSC  project ID (e.g. project_NNNNN): this allows you to visualize and access all the desktops associated with the project (desktopname-NNNNNNNNNN) via a secure connection.
+Click on + next to the CSC project ID (e.g. `project_NNNNN`): this allows you to visualize and access all the desktops associated with the project (`desktopname-NNNNNNNNNN`) via a secure connection.

-When you open the connection, a virtual computing environment (Linux Centos operating system) will open in your browser.
+When you open the connection, a virtual computing environment (Linux CentOS operating system) will open in your browser.
 If you are accessing the virtual desktop for the first time, you will see the panel getting started, from which you can, for example, adjust the screen resolution.

 You can work with the desktop like in a standard computing environment, accessing several pre-installed programs from the applications menu bar (top left corner).
-Examples include Open Office, image viewing applications, video and audio players, Jupiter Notebook etc. You can also open a terminal and use Linux from the command line.
-For more information on accessing R-Studio, please check the paragraph below.
+Examples include Open Office, image-viewing applications, video and audio players, Jupyter Notebooks etc. You can also open a terminal and use Linux from the command line.
+For more information on accessing R-Studio, please [check the paragraph below](#accessing-rstudio).

 Security-related features of SD Desktop include: